bkk2ng/Curves/README.md

 matched the average number of statistically equivalent finish modes I found in the human data.
 During training, the head closest to the recorded finish learns most from that example, so the heads can specialize instead of collapsing into one average.
-At runtime, ABCurves samples one head; it does not generate sixteen answers and secretly keep the best one.
+At runtime, Curves samples one head; it does not generate sixteen answers and secretly keep the best one.

 These animations show that range directly.
 Each begins with the same observed